 The stretch slant board helps to increase your flexibility and improve your posture.
 It is a piece of excellent equipment to aid in the rehabilitation of shin splints.

 Foot rocker (stretching)

 A regular tennis ball can be efficient enough, but you can also get a foot massager to stimulate circulation.
 It can be used as daily rehabilitation.

 When Should I Return To Running?

 I must start running after a complete recovery from shin splints.
 Give the right time to heal, and slowly return to running.
 Go to your doctor and get the approval to run again.

-If your shin splints aren’t properly healed, you might have a further damage or more other inflammations.
+If your shin splints aren’t properly healed, you might have further damage or more other inflammations.

-Once the checkup is done, take to your coach or some expertise to create a training program that best fit your running return.
+Once the checkup is done, take to your coach or some expertise to create a training program that best fits your running return.